 Phenibut Withdrawal: How To Use It Safely

-There is a number of problems which people cannot always resolve without taking any drugs.
+There are a number of problems which people cannot always resolve without taking any drugs.

 It is not a secret that some of them can cause serious consequences and others are not effective at all.

-Phenibut is a natural (derivative of GABA) brain neurotransmitter which mainly improves your mood, allows to avoid stress, depression, anxiety, improve sex performance, relaxation and makes it easy to socialize by decreasing sensitivity of neurons, excessive overstimulation of neurons and brain activity and decreasing level of Dopamine.
+It allows to avoid stress, depression, anxiety, improve sex performance and makes it easy to socialize by decreasing sensitivity of neurons, excessive overstimulation, and brain activity, decreasing a level of Dopamine.

 Phenibut is also effectively dealing with convulsive tic and stammering.

-To be able to treat a depression it needs to cross the blood-brain barriers (BBB) and bring the active substance right into the brain.
+To be able to treat depression Phenibut needs to cross the blood-brain barriers (BBB) and bring the active substance right into the brain.

-This mission is successfully solved by Phenibut most effectively: having additional molecular Phenyl ring, it can reach your brain by simply crossing the blood-brain barrier which cannot do even GABA.
+This mission is successfully solved by Phenibut most effectively: having additional molecular Phenyl ring, it can reach your brain by simply crossing the blood-brain barrier which even GABA can’t do.

 Phenibut Dosage: How To Mitigate Tolerance Issues

-Many sources and medical instructions to Phenibut say that the optimal drug dosage shall be 500 mg to 2 g (it is reported in some published scientific sources about the average dosage of 2.4 g) depending on the difficulty of the problems you deal with.
+Many sources and medical instructions to Phenibut say that the optimal drug dosage is 500 mg to 2 g (some scientific sources report about the average dosage of 2.4 g) depending on the difficulty of problems you deal with.